-Opinion | Not all partisanship is bad
+Opinion | In defense of partisanship — the right kind

 And that gets at our problem now — not partisanship as such, but a flight from those disciplines.
 And while you are free to accuse me of partisanship, I’d insist that what is happening in the Republican Party is objectively a grave threat to the proper functioning of the party system.

-Functional partisanship demands, at the bare minimum, commitments to abide by the results of free elections, to tell the truth about those elections, and to offer all citizens equal opportunities to participate in the electoral process.
+Functional partisanship demands, at the bare minimum, commitments to abide by the results of free elections, to tell the truth about those elections and to offer all citizens equal opportunities to participate in the electoral process.

 The shameful squirming of Rep. Steve Scalise (R-La.) on ABC’s “This Week” on Sunday was just the latest example of a Trump supporter refusing to repudiate his Big Lie.